 Timor Leste: The Trauma of Independence

 The Dili Massacre in 1991 was the critical turning point for the independence movement in East Timor.

 The cold-blooded slaughter of at least 250 East Timorese by the Indonesian military was witnessed by two American journalists, Amy Goodman and Allan Nairn, and caught on videotape by Max Stahl, who was filming undercover for Yorkshire Television.

 The video footage was subsequently smuggled in to Australia, despite the best efforts of the authorities in Darwin to seize it, and was released publicly in the UK documentary In Cold Blood: The Massacre of East Timor in January 1992.

-The fall of Indonesian President Suharto in 1998 and the elevation of B. J. Habibie to replace him was the trigger for a UN-sponsored agreement between Indonesia and Portugal that allowed a UN-supervised referendum in August 1999 – the result of which was a resounding vote for independence.
+The fall of Indonesian President Suharto in 1998 and the elevation of B. J. Habibie to replace him was the trigger for a UN-sponsored agreement between Indonesia and Portugal that allowed a UN-supervised referendum in August 1999.

 The arrival of Australian-led peacekeeping troops – the International Force for East Timor (INTERFET) on the 20th September 1999 brought the violence and destruction to an end and on the 20th May 2002, Timor-Leste was formally recognized as an independent state with Xanana Gusmão sworn in as the country’s first President.

 Next Page: Overview of Scuba Diving in Timor Leste